 ###Additional Case There is one more that may need to handle.
 In our case it’s pretty straightforward because we only have the one central and peripheral that is alive at any given time.
 But there may be some apps that create and destroy multiple instances of centrals and peripherals, and they may not have a well-defined lifetime.

-That’s when we get our old friend app delegate involved.
-This is necessary because it’s in didFinishLaunchingWithOptions that we get a list of the UUIDs that represent all of the CBCentralManager and CBPeripheralManager objects that were active when your app was terminated and that Core Bluetooth and iOS took over while you were terminated.
+objects that were active when your app was terminated and that Core Bluetooth and iOS took over while you were terminated.

-What you need to do at that point grab the launch options (1), get the array containing the IDs (2).
-In this case, we use UIApplicationLaunchOptionsBluetoothCentralsKey to get the keys to any centrals we may have instantiated before being zapped.
+to get the keys to any centrals we may have instantiated before being zapped.
 Then, since it’s just an array of strings, we loop through them, looking for the one that matches the Restore Identifier(s) that we’re interested in.

 As a side note, if you choose to not restore a manager, the system will let it live for a brief time and then will get rid of it, which makes sense.

 In the demo app, I only demonstrate these with the Central Manager, since that is by far the more common and likely scenario for most developers.
 The hardware engineers you work with will be handling any of those issues they deem necessary on the device side.
 If you wish to learn more about State Preservation and Restoration, please consult Apple’s documentation on the subject.
-It’s pretty dry reading but they do cover all the details mentioned here, plus they also address the issue of restoration of an app that restores CBPeripheralManagers.
+It’s pretty dry reading but they do cover all the details mentioned here, plus they also address the issue of restoration of an app that restores CBPeripheralManager

 ##Caveats It should be mentioned that this is all very impressive when it works.
 Unfortunately State Preservation and Restoration has somewhat of a reputation for being unreliable.
 I haven’t found it to be the case but I’ve also not relied on it as heavily as others may have.
 Therefore, there are some things you should be aware of before committing to using State Preservation and Restoration.